Darrell Griffith

-Darrell Steven Griffith (born June 16, 1958), also known by his nickname Dr. Dunkenstein, is an American former basketball player who spent his entire professional career with the Utah Jazz of the National Basketball Association from 1980 to 1991.
+Darrell Steven Griffith (born June 16, 1958), also known by his nickname Dr. Dunkenstein, is an American former professional basketball player who spent his entire career with the Utah Jazz of the National Basketball Association (NBA) from 1980 to 1991.
 He played collegiately at the University of Louisville.

-High school and college
+Early life and college

 Griffith starred at Louisville Male High School and was heavily recruited by colleges all across the country.
+Male defeated Lexington Henry Clay 74–59 in the 1975 Kentucky State Championship game.
 In fact, Griffith reportedly turned down an offer to forego college and sign with the ABA's Kentucky Colonels.
 He decided to attend his hometown school, the University of Louisville, much to the delight of local fans.

-He didn't disappoint, delivering the school's first-ever NCAA men's basketball championship in 1980.
+He did not disappoint, delivering the school's first-ever NCAA men's basketball championship in 1980.
 He scored 23 points in the Cardinals' 59–54 victory over UCLA in the championship game.
 Due to his strong performance, he was named Most Outstanding Player of the Final Four.
 Griffith totaled 825 points in his senior season, setting a school record.
 For his efforts, he was named First Team All-American by the Associated Press and was given the Wooden Award as the best college basketball player in the nation.
 He left college as Louisville's all-time leading scorer with 2,333 points in his career.
 His jersey number, 35, was retired during ceremonies after the 1980 season.

+In November 2014, Griffith was inducted into the College Basketball Hall of Fame.